dotCup/dotCup/README.md

 ### 🙌 Hello everyone!
 My name is dotCup

-📖I'm learning about Java ☕
+📖I'm learning about Python 🐍

 🧒My Gender is Male